 The most common drugs causing mouth sores include certain cancer chemotherapy drugs.
 Drugs containing gold, which were once used to treat rheumatoid arthritis and some other autoimmune disorders, can also cause mouth sores, but these drugs are rarely used because safer and more effective drugs are now available.
 Radiation therapy is also a common cause of mouth sores.
 Rarely, people may develop mouth sores after taking antibiotics.

 Many diseases affect the mouth along with other parts of the body.
 Behçet disease Behçet Disease Behçet disease is chronic blood vessel inflammation (vasculitis) that can cause painful mouth and genital sores, skin lesions, and eye problems.
-The joints, nervous system, and digestive... read more , an inflammatory disease affecting many organs, including the eyes, genitals, skin, joints, blood vessels, brain, and gastrointestinal tract, can cause recurring, painful mouth sores.
+The joints, nervous system, and digestive tract... read more , an inflammatory disease affecting many organs, including the eyes, genitals, skin, joints, blood vessels, brain, and gastrointestinal tract, can cause recurring, painful mouth sores.
 Stevens-Johnson syndrome Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN) Stevens-Johnson syndrome and toxic epidermal necrolysis are two forms of the same life-threatening skin disorder that cause rash, skin peeling, and sores on the mucous membranes.
 (See also Overview... read more , a type of allergic reaction, causes skin blisters and mouth sores.
 Some people with inflammatory bowel disease Overview of Inflammatory Bowel Disease (IBD) In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.
-The two primary types of inflammatory bowel disease (IBD) are Crohn... read more also develop mouth sores.
+The 2 primary types of inflammatory bowel disease (IBD) are Crohn... read more also develop mouth sores.
 People with severe celiac disease Celiac Disease Celiac disease is a hereditary intolerance to gluten (a protein found in wheat, barley, and rye) that causes characteristic changes in the lining of the small intestine, resulting in malabsorption... read more , which is caused by an intolerance to gluten (a component of wheat and some other grains), often develop mouth sores.
 Lichen planus Lichen Planus Lichen planus, a recurring itchy disease, starts as a rash of small, separate, red or purple bumps that then combine and become rough, scaly patches.
-The cause may be a reaction to certain drugs... read more , a skin disease, can rarely cause mouth sores, although usually these sores are not as uncomfortable as those on the skin.
+The cause is unknown but may be a reaction... read more , a skin disease, can rarely cause mouth sores, although usually these sores are not as uncomfortable as those on the skin.
 Pemphigus vulgaris Pemphigus Vulgaris Pemphigus vulgaris is a rare, severe autoimmune disorder in which blisters of varying sizes break out on the skin and on the lining of the mouth and other mucous membranes.
 Pemphigus vulgaris... read more and bullous pemphigoid Bullous Pemphigoid Bullous pemphigoid is an autoimmune disease that causes blistering of the skin.
 Bullous pemphigoid is an autoimmune disorder that occurs when the immune system attacks the skin and causes blistering... read more , both skin diseases, can also cause blisters to form in the mouth.

 Evaluation of Mouth Sores and Inflammation